ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 stream whether or not anybody thinks 0.012 is too low.
-Putting the division on the monitor means a scoring implementation, a dashboard or an application can read the same number without a detector in the way, and it is why `PixelatedVideoDetector` and `ChoppyVideoDetector` are each under a hundred
+Putting the division on the monitor means a scoring implementation, a dashboard or an application can read the same number without a detector in the way, and it is why `PixelatedVideoDetector` and `InboundVideoFlowStateDetector` are each under a hundred
 lines: they hold no window, no ring buffer and no statistics.

 Two entries break the pattern, and each does so for a stated reason rather than by drift.

-`isFreezed` runs the other way — `InboundVideoFlowStateDetector` derives the freeze state and writes it back onto the monitor, because nothing else computes it and the score needs it.
+`frameFlowState` runs the other way — `InboundVideoFlowStateDetector` derives the flow state and writes it back onto `InboundTrackMonitor`, because nothing else computes it and the score needs it.
+(Its predecessor wrote a boolean `isFreezed` onto the inbound RTP monitor; the field is gone, and the state it replaced it with distinguishes `continuous`, `choppy` and `frozen`.)
 The cost is stated in the detector's own source: disable `inboundVideoFlowStateDetector` and the field stays `undefined`, so the score quietly stops penalising freezes.